iloveponies/120-hour-epic-sax-marathon/predicates.markdown

   (fn [x] (not (predicate x))))
 ~~~

-Sometimes you have multiple predicates and you want to know whethet a value or
+Sometimes you have multiple predicates and you want to know whether a value or
 some values pass all of them.
 Let's create a helper function to do just that.

 <exercise>